Designing the new integrated carer support service

 The draft Service Concept sets out the types of services that could be delivered under a future service delivery model.

 Your input will inform development of the new service delivery model, which will outline the way support is proposed to be delivered to carers.
-Consultation will also be held on the Service Delivery Model later in 2016.
+Consultation were also held on the Service Delivery Model in late 2016.

 Further co-design workshops, site visits, interviews, research and a second phase of public consultation will also contribute to development and refinement of the proposed new model.